China's Xi seeks expanded role for Shanghai Cooperation Organization at Tianjin summit

-TIANJIN, China (AP) — Chinese President Xi Jinping said that China plans to accelerate the creation of a development bank and to set up an international platform for energy cooperation, announcements he made Monday at a summit that represents an emerging challenge to U.S. global leadership.
+TIANJIN, China (AP) — China plans to accelerate the creation of a development bank and set up an international platform for energy cooperation, Chinese President Xi Jinping announced Monday at a summit that represents an emerging challenge to U.S. global leadership with the participation of Russia and India.

-Russian President Vladimir Putin and Indian Prime Minister Narendra Modi were among the leaders meeting in Tianjin, in northern China, for the latest annual summit of the Shanghai Cooperation Organization.
-The security forum was originally seen as a foil to U.S. influence in Central Asia.
-It has grown in size and influence over the years.
+Russian President Vladimir Putin and Indian Prime Minister Narendra Modi were among the leaders meeting in Tianjin, in northern China, for the annual summit of the Shanghai Cooperation Organization.
+The security forum was originally seen as a foil to U.S. influence in Central Asia and has grown in size and influence over the years.

-Xi is attempting to expand the scope of the organization, and on Monday announced the development of the SCO development bank and a cooperation platform for green and energy industries.

-He pledged $1.4 billion in loans over the next three years to the organization's members; these were separate from the plans for the development bank, for which no timeline was released.
+Xi is attempting to expand the scope of the SCO.
+He announced initial plans for a development bank run by the organization, introduced a cooperation platform for green and energy industries and pledged $1.4 billion in loans over the next three years to the organization’s members.

-He also said he was opening the way for the member states to use China's BeiDou satellite system, an alternative to GPS, which is controlled by the U.S.
+Xi also said he was opening the way for SCO member states to use China’s BeiDou satellite system, an alternative to the GPS system controlled by the U.S.

+Putin expressed support for Xi’s initiatives, saying he believes the SCO “could take on the leading role in efforts to form a more just and equal system of global governance in the world.”

+Laos joined the SCO as a partner, a designation short of full membership, Chinese Foreign Minister Wang Yi told reporters.
+The combined group of members and partners has reached 27, representing countries in Central and Southeast Asia, along with China, India, Russia, Iran and others.

 China on message

-In his remarks, Xi stressed that countries should reject Cold War thinking, rival power blocs, and bullying, and instead protect the UN-centered international system.
-He called for a world order with multiple centers of power and a more just and balanced system of global governance.
+Xi stressed countries should reject Cold War thinking, rival power blocs and bullying and instead protect the U.N.-centered international system.
+He called for a world order with multiple power centers and a more just and balanced global governance system.

-He argued that “the shadows of Cold War mentality, bullying are not dissipating, and there are new challenges that are increasing, not diminishing."
+“The shadows of Cold War mentality, bullying, are not dissipating, and there are new challenges that are increasing, not diminishing,” said Xi, who has consistently spoken against what he calls a Cold War mentality, which is his way of referring to the tough approach to China by the U.S.

-“The world has entered a new period of tumultuous change, and global governance has arrived at a new crossroads,” Xi said.
+“The world has entered a new period of tumultuous change and global governance has arrived at a new crossroads,″ he said.

-Xi’s has consistently spoken against what he calls a Cold War mentality, which is his way of referring to America’s tough approach to China.

 Alfred Wu, a professor at the National University of Singapore’s Lee Kuan Yew School of Public Policy, explained that Xi is seeking “to provide an alternate world order, because the U.S.-led world order is very much in decline.”